Ahmed-Almakki/what-happens-when/README.rst

    :backlinks: none
    :local:

-The "g" key is pressed
+The "https://www.google.com" key is pressed
 ----------------------
 The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the